mizupp/ADAM_FrontEnd/server/README.md

 Then, only if the timestamp of the previous is the previous date or before, will the streak count increment by one.
 The website will also check if the last click was over a day ago and if so, it will start the count back to 1.

 ### Wins :trophy:

 Avatar

 ## Bugs :bug:

 None so far :crossed_fingers:

 ## Future Features :timer_clock:

+### Progress displays

 Currently, progress on the habits is dislpayed by a streak giivng the number of days ina row a habit has been completed.

-- Progress bar
+- Progress bar would allow users to see thier progess is a more visual way.
-- Calandar ???

 ## Contributors